-The Stockyards is a triangle-shaped area formed by the convergence of the railway lines.
-In 1887, the Town of Calgary purchased 40 acres there in 1887 and leased it to the CPR for stockyards purposes.
+The Stockyards is a triangle-shaped area formed by a curve in the railway lines.
+The Town of Calgary purchased 40 acres there in 1887 and leased it to the CPR for stockyards purposes.
 In 1903, The City annexed most of the area and sold land to the Alberta Stockyards Company, which developed a new stockyards facility.
-Patrick Burns, the company's majority shareholder, had built a slaughterhouse in this district in 1899 and later expanded it considerably, finally closing in 1989.
+Patrick Burns, the company's majority shareholder, had built a slaughterhouse in this district in 1899 and later expanded it considerably.
+The stockyards closed in 1989, and both the Burns and stockyards complexes have been redeveloped.
 The final remnant of the district's once-dominant cattle industry is the Crossroads Market, which was built in 1938 as Katchen Bros.' slaughterhouse and was later expanded and renamed Calgary Packers.